midtown-ai/glossary/glossary/a.md

 # ANN

- The way for researchers to build an artificial brain or neural network using artificial neurons.
+ The way for researchers to build an artificial brain or [neural network] using [artificial neurons][Artificial Neuron].
 There are several types of ANN, including:
   * ...
   * ...

+ The "knowledge/skills" of the ANN are encoded in their [parameters][Parameter]

- See also [A], [Artificial Neuron], [Neural Network]
+ See also [A], ...

 # Artificial Neuron

- aka Node, Perceptron.
+ aka Node, currently artificial neurons are implemented as a [Perceptrons][Perceptron].

  Several (binary) input channels, to produce one output (binary value) that can be faned out.
 Input weights, Bias (add an offset vector for adjustment to prior predictions), non-linear activation function (sum+bias must meet or exceed activation threshold).

  ![]( {{site.assets}}/a/artificial_neuron.png ){: width="100%"}